 - access to further study assistance and professional development programs

 We are a friendly organisation with an active social calendar offering trivia nights, happy hours, lunches, participation in corporate sporting events, and an annual formal dinner.
-You can also join the Queensland Government Graduate Network for additional graduate events and to meet your counterparts across different government agencies.

 The graduate program